Rose and Thorn (Golden Age)

 Alan Scott (former husband), Jennie-Lynn Hayden (daughter), Todd Rice (son)

 Flash Comics #89 (Nov.
 1947)

 - Lois Lane #113 (two pages of unpublished Golden Age story)

 - All-Star Comics #72–73

 - Infinity Inc. #13–14, 18, Annual #1

 The Thorn, a ruthless villainess with multiple personality disorder, was one of the deadliest foes of the original Flash.
 She was later revealed to be the birth mother of Jade and Obsidian, the product of a brief marriage to Alan Scott, the original Green Lantern.
-Prior to the Crisis on Infinite Earths, she existed on the parallel world of Earth-2.
+Prior to Crisis on Infinite Earths, she existed on the parallel world of Earth-Two.